open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * `Accept` - All attributes of the given metric stream are allowed (not to be filtered).
    This provides a "short-circuit" as there is no need to call `TestAttributes` operation for each attribute set.
-* `Reject` - All attributes of the given metric stream are NOT allowed (filtered out).
+* `Drop` - All attributes of the given metric stream are NOT allowed (filtered out - dropped).
   This provides a "short-circuit" as there is no need to call `TestAttributes` operation for each attribute set, and no need to collect those data points be it synchronous or asynchronous: e.g. the callback for this given instrument does not need to be invoked.